Humane-Documentation/Spree/business_logic/order_checkout_guide.md

 ### Adjustment (Model)
 See [here](../models/Adjustment.md)

-## Order & Addresses
-An order can link to two `Address` objects:
-1. **Shipping Address** indicates where the order's product(s) should be shipped to determines shipping methods available
-2. **Billing Address** indicates where the user paying for the order is and can alter the tax rate which can change the final order total

 ## Order Manual Entry
 * Can be done through the Admin Interface (Orders -> New Order)
 * Visually detailed in [Spree User Guide](https://guides.spreecommerce.com/user/entering_orders.html)